CraftAcademyLabs/ca_course/guides/native_javascript.md

 In this tutorial, we defined the Document Object Model, accessed the `document` object, and used JavaScript and the console to update properties of the `document` object.

 For more in-depth information on the Document Object Model, review [the documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) on the Mozilla Developer Network.

+## What You’ll Learn

+The best way to learn to code is by writing a lot of code.
+But where do you start?
+How do you choose when to learn what?
+And what happens when you get stuck?

+Join our JavaScript Fundamentals course.

+* DOM manipulation, injection, and traversal
+* How to transform and edit strings, arrays, and objects
+* ES6 essentials
+* How to structure and organize code
+* How to save data locally
+* Ajax and HTTP
+* How to work with APIs
+* How to write JavaScript plugins
+* Framework-free web apps
+* How to easily write cross-browser compatible code
+* Working with polyfills
+* JavaScript performance tricks